bulletmark/edir/README.md

     form.

 11. `edir` adds a [`-i/--interactive` option](#previewing-changes) to
     show pending changes and prompt the user before actioning them.
+You can also choose to re-edit the changes.

 12. `edir` adds a `-F/--files` option to only show files, or `-D/--dirs` to only show directories.